zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 }
 ```

-On all three images, we're using the id as our CSS selector.
+On all three images, we're using the ID on the image as our CSS selector.
 From there, we're setting `postion: absolute;` And then we're setting the `margin-top` and `margin-left`, as well as the image `height`.

 Save and refresh in the browser.
 Go ahead and try to shrink your browser window.